WordPress XML Importer

 In order to import a WordPress blog into b2evolution, you must first:

-- Export your wordpress database to an XML file by using WordPress’ export tool.
-Let’s assume you call the file
+- Export your WordPress database to an XML file by using WordPress’ export tool.
+Let’s assume your export file is named

 wpblog_files.
 This ZIP file could be called